Benchmarking Astrochemistry Paradigms: Relative Absence of C6H5CN+ in the Diffuse ISM: Conclusion

 Future work entails examining whether the advocated falsification strategy is meritorious, and can be extended to intermediate-size aromatic nitriles.
 Essentially, the broader objective is detectability constraints spanning molecular size, environmental conditions and ionization state, recurrent fluorescence and IVR efficiencies.
 Concurrently, future efforts to characterize DIBs include ongoing research on fullerenes, and especially from the perspective of endohedral and hetero fullerenes \citep[e.g.,][and references therein]{om16}, and with respect to bolstering the C$_{60}^{+}$ case. \citet{ma25a} unveiled that the existing controversy regarding the two most prominent DIBs linked to C$_{60}^{+}$ (9577 and 9632 {\AA}) likely stemmed from each team's data occupying a narrow dynamic range, and establishing a broad EW baseline confirmed the aforementioned lines exhibit a high correlation \citep[Fig.~1 in][]{ma25a}.
 However, a match to C$_{60}^{+}$ cannot merely rest on two lines, and consequently \citet{maj35c} examined one of three weaker lines likewise debated in the literature, and produced amongst the first explicit Pearson correlation linked to a relevant sample size \citep[i.e., $9365-9577$ {\AA} are highly correlated, Fig.~2 in][]{maj35c}.
-Yet, the \citet{maj35c} intercomparison of 9365 {\AA} published spectra simultaneously revealed inhomogeneities leading them to agree with \citet{gal21} that evidence for the remaining two weaker lines was unconvincing, and \citet{maj35c} explicitly noted that additional research is needed on $9348-9428$ {\AA} to mitigate false positives from overlapping PAHs (or potentially MAONs).
-Concerning C$_{70}^{+}$, a trio of \citet{cam16} experimental wavelengths match DIBs within an {\AA}ngstr{\"o}m \citep{ma25a}, however, numerous challenges underscored by \citet{ma25a} render that candidate carrier uncertain (see also the interpretation of \citealt{cam16}).
-First, a suite of prominent lines could be obscured by telluric contamination \citep{cam16} and hinder the necessary full comparison, thus requiring (in)validation by space-based measurements \citep[e.g.,][]{co19}.
-Second, the low EWs complicate correlation analyses and indirect comparisons of observed EW ratios relative to experimental intensity attenuation ratios \citep[mismatched, see Table 4 and Fig.~2 in][]{ma25a}, especially since FWHM is challenging to determine in low-EW circumstances and certain lines may be incomplete or bifurcated \citep[see \S 2.2 in][]{ma25a}.
-Work on all these diverse areas (\& more) is desirable.
+Yet, the \citet{maj35c} intercomparison of various published spectra revealed inhomogeneities leading them to agree with \citet{gal21} that evidence for the remaining two weaker lines was unconvincing ($9348-9428$ {\AA}), and \citet{maj35c} explicitly noted that additional research is needed on those two lines to mitigate false positives from overlapping PAHs (or potentially MAONs).